Christopher-Schulze/Supscriptchain/README.md

 JSON file and executes `processPayment` for those whose `nextPaymentDate` has passed.
 Failures are collected and printed in a summary after all users have been processed.
 Set the environment variable `FAIL_ON_FAILURE` to `true` to exit with a non-zero status when any payments fail.
+The optional `MAX_CONCURRENCY` variable controls how many `processPayment` calls run in parallel.

 The file can either contain a simple array of Ethereum addresses or an array of objects where each entry defines the user and their plan(s).
 When using the